IMTtugraz/PyQMRI/paper.md

 # Statement of need

-`PyQMRI` aims at reducing the required reconstruction time by means of a highly parallelized `PyOpenCL` [@Klockner2012a] implementation of a state-of-the-art model-based reconstruction and fitting algorithm, while maintaining the easy-to-use properties of a Python package.
+`PyQMRI` aims at reducing the required reconstruction time by means of a highly parallelized `PyOpenCL`&nbsp;[@Klockner2012a] implementation of a state-of-the-art model-based reconstruction and fitting algorithm, while maintaining the easy-to-use properties of a Python package.
 In addition to processing small data (e.g. 2D slices) completely on the GPU, an efficient double-buffering based solution strategy is implemented.
 Double-buffering